runtimeverification/k/src/README.md

    + ``git` might not be installed on your system.
 Make sure that you can execute `git` from the command line.

+- `1) Error injecting constructor, java.lang.Error: Unresolved compilation problems:
+        The import org.kframework.parser.outer.Outer cannot be resolved
+        Outer cannot be resolved`
+   + You may run into this issue if target/generated-sources/javacc is not added to the build path of your IDE.
+Generally this is solved by regenerating your project / re-syncing it with the pom.xml.

 If something unexpected happens and the project fails to build, try `mvn clean` and rebuild the entire project.
 Generally speaking, however, the project should build incrementally without needing to be cleaned first.